 Araf - Screening of Didem Pekün's film

-The Visual Studies Platform at CEU and the Institute for Advanced Study at CEU cordially invite you to the Hungarian premiere of VSP teaching fellow Didem Pekün's new film "Araf", followed by a discussion with Didem Pekün, moderated by Oksana Sarkisova.
+The Visual Studies Platform at CEU, the Institute for Advanced Study at CEU and the Department of Sociology and Social Anthropology at CEU cordially invite you to the screening of VSP teaching fellow Didem Pekün's new film "Araf", followed by a discussion with Didem Pekün, moderated by Oksana Sarkisova.

 ARAF is an essayistic road movie and diary of a ghostly character, Nayia, who travels between Srebrenica and Sarajevo to Mostar in Bosnia.
 She has been in exile since the war and returns for the 22nd memorial of the Srebrenica genocide.
 The film is guided by her diary notes of the journey which merge with the myth of Daedalus and Icarus – Icarus being the name given to the winner of a bridge diving competition in her home country.
 The story of Icarus and Daedalus, a myth symbolic of man’s over-ambition and inevitable failure, is weaved throughout the film as a way to think about exorcizing the vicious cycle of such events happening in the future and of a possible reconciliation.
 Nayia also thinks of Icarus from a different perspective, that of seeing the optimism of such a leap, his braveness of taking a leap into the unknown in this era of radical instability, that perhaps, Icarus wanted to write a different narrative.
 ARAF thus traces these paradoxes through Nayia’s displacement and her return to her home country post-war – that of a constant terror and a permanent standstill, and the friction between displacement and permanence.